DarLador/TasksMonster/README.md

 # TasksMonster
 ## The rationale behind it
-On Aug 2015 ["she codes;"](http://www.she-codes.org/) launched "she codes; Academy" - free-of-charge Web and Android study tracks for women without any previous programming background.
-The need for well designed software which automatically sends tasks and monitors the students progress arose in the very first day of "she codes; academy".
+On Aug 2015 ["she codes;"](http://www.she-codes.org/) launched the program "she codes; Academy" - free-of-charge Web and Android study courses for women without any previous programming background.
+The need for a well-designed software that automatically sends learning tasks and monitors the student’s progress, arose during the very first week of "she codes; academy" launch.

-TasksMonster is a computer app which sends weekly tasks via email in accordance to the personal progress.
-TasksMonster also monitors student progress &amp; attendance and more.
-It was created for "she codes;" WIS branch on Aug 7, 2015 and used by both students and managers.
-TasksMonster was used until the AttendanceManagerMonster was released.
+*TasksMonster* is a computer app which sends weekly studying tasks via email in accordance to the student’s personal progress. *TasksMonster* also monitors student’s progress &amp; attendance and more.
+It was created for "she codes;" WIS branch on Aug 7, 2015 and had been used by both students and managers. *TasksMonster* had been used until the *AttendanceManagerMonster* was released.

-TasksMonster and AttendanceManagerMonster applications were the source of inspiration for [shecodesconnect.com](https://shecodesconnect.com/) - implementation of this platform at national level.
+*TasksMonster* and *[AttendanceManagerMonster](https://github.com/DarLador/AttendanceManagerMonster)* applications were the source of inspiration for the latter development of [shecodesconnect.com](https://shecodesconnect.com/) - which is an implementation of this platform at national level.

 ## The application
-TasksMonster application was built in Anaconda Python 2.7 on windows.
+*TasksMonster* application was built in Anaconda Python 2.7 on windows OS.
-As soon as time permits I will upload a new version with related files so that the application will work on any PC.

 ## Snapshots
 Students' screen